TechPaulFrey/db-pipeline/README.md

 Protection of sensitive (PII) data

-All tools used in this project are free and open-source, making it suitable for learning, teaching, and demonstration purposes.
+All tools used in this project are free and open-source.

-Objectives
+**Objectives**

 Build a reliable and scalable data pipeline using Python and SQL